An elderly priest was talking to his young assistant one day about his revolutionary ideas for trying to get more people to come to church on Sunday.

 The elderly priest said to the younger priest: “You know, I was rather dubious about your idea to replace the first four pews with plush bucket theater seats, but it was really good.
-It has worked like a charm, the front of the church always fills first now”.
+It has worked like a charm, the front of the church always fills first now, the congregation is really growing”.

 The young priest smiled and just nodded.